-Charles S. Dutton began his amazing acting career in “the hole”, a tiny, urine-infested, concrete box, reading his first play using light that seeped from under the door.
+Shockingly, Dutton began his amazing acting career in the “hole”, a tiny, urine-infested, concrete box, reading his first play using light that seeped from under the door.

 “I finally got adjusted enough to the stench, to the cement floor, to the loneliness, to the depression, and I lay on my stomach and I read the book of plays on my stomach.
 There was a door about a half inch above the ground, the light seeped under the door.
 I read The Day of Absence first and I found it so hilarious I said, “When I get out, I’m going to get the craziest guys I know in prison and we are going to start a drama group.”

 “When I got out of the isolation that last time, I knew what I wanted to do while I was in prison.
 And I got together ten, eleven guys and we started this little drama group and I directed The Day of Absence, not knowing a damn thing about directing.
 And I played the lead.”